YKPS-FooBar/Projects/008 - BookBao8 Chapter Crawler/README.md

-# 008 - BookBao 8 Crawler
+# 008 - BookBao8 Chapter Crawler

 Using the `requests` and `bs4` modules.